SciML/Catalyst.jl/docs/src/catalyst_for_new_julia_users/intro_to_catalyst.md

 Catalyst models are created through the `@reaction_network` *macro*.
 For more information on macros, please read [the Julia documentation on macros](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros).
 This documentation is, however, rather advanced (and not required to use Catalyst).
 We instead recommend that you simply familiarise yourself with the Catalyst syntax, without studying in detail how macros work and what they are.

 The `@reaction_network` command is followed by the `begin` keyword, which is followed by one line for each *reaction* of the model.
 Each reaction consists of a *reaction rate*, followed by the reaction itself.
 The reaction itself contains a set of *substrates* and a set of *products* (what is consumed and produced by the reaction, respectively).
 These are separated by a `-->` arrow.
-Finally, the model ends with the `end` keyword, followed by a list of its *parameters*.
+Finally, the model ends with the `end` keyword.

 Here, we create a simple *birth-death* model, where a single species (*X*) is created at rate *b*, and degraded at rate *d*.
 The model is stored in the variable `rn`.